 - possibly a primer, or a special sealant

-A painter will already have all of this equipment.
-They also get paint and other materials needed for the job at a contractor rate which is substantially cheaper than what a home owner would pay.
-Taking all of this into consideration you may end up going through a lot of effort and expense in “doing it yourself” only to save a small amount of money in the end.
+A professional painter will be well equipped with everything they need.
+They get paint and other materials for the job at a painting contractor rate which is substantially cheaper than what a home owner would pay.
+Taking all of this into consideration you have to decide if in the end it’s worth your time, effort and expense to do it yourself.

 You can have confidence that a professional painting contractor knows how to do the proper preparation to the surfaces to ensure a long-lasting finish.
-Not only is the actual painting a lot of work, there are a lot of details to consider.
-You can easily become overwhelmed by all the roller choices, brush choices, what type of paint to use and what type of finish is best.
-Of course you can ask these questions and get the information from knowledgeable staff at a paint store, but again this all takes time.
+Painting is a lot of work and there are many details to consider from choice of roller sleeves and brushes to what type of paint and finish is best for your particular project.
+You can get this information from staff at a paint store, but they won’t be visually inspecting your property.
+A painter will see issues you may have overlooked and be able to assess if there is any special preparation required.

 Quality Of The Work

 Can you achieve the high quality workmanship of a professional painter?
 The importance of experience can’t be overstated.
 We have often been witness to the mishaps of poor quality work.
-Improper surface finish or product failure can occur because the correct preparation work was not done.
-Common aspects of inexperience include rollers bumps into the ceilings and uneven surface finishes caused by improper rolling techniques.
-Wiggly cut in lines and over brushing onto the wall when trying to paint trim work are other common issues we see from lack of experience.
+A poor quality outcome in the finished look or a product failure can occur because the correct preparation work was not done.
+Common aspects of inexperience include uneven surface finishes caused by improper rolling techniques, wiggly cut in lines, paint overlapping into the trim work or into the ceiling perimeter.

 This is one area you don’t have to worry about when you hire a professional.
 You don’t have to deal with cleaning up the mess.
+Garbage and empty paint cans will be taken away and recycled and disposed of.
 The work will be done with as little disruption as possible to your household.
-Any unwanted leftover paint will be donated or properly disposed of along with all the other materials.

-People are often astonished at how a professional painter can make such quick work out of what seemed like an insurmountable task to the homeowner.
-They do this everyday so naturally they can often finish the job in a fraction of the time.
-We have met many people throughout the years who are capable of doing a fine job of painting their own homes, others….not so much.
-Even if you can paint yourself sometimes it is best to hire a professional to do what they do best.
-This frees up your time to do what you do best or so that you don’t have any inconvenience to your schedule or free time.
-Do you really want to spend your precious weekends or holiday time to paint your home?
+Homeowners are often astonished at how a professional painter can make such quick work out of what may seem like an insurmountable task to them.
+They do this everyday so naturally they are efficient at their job.
+We have met many people throughout the years who are capable of doing descent job of painting their own homes, others….not so much.
+Even if you can do a half descent job do you really want to spend your precious weekends or holidays painting your house?
+Or do you want to pick away at it in your spare time and have a project that should take a few days turn into weeks?